h-sarhan/42/real_shit/libft/notes.md

 4. Clone C09 to get ft_split *DONE*
 5. Check if I need to check for zero or integer overflow with calloc *DONE* (We don't)
 6. Check man for memcmp strnstr and atoi on 42 computer *DONE*
-7. Write tests for substr later
+7. Write tests for substr
-8. Write tests for strjoin later
+8. Write tests for strjoin
-9. Rewrite test for ft_putnbr_fd
+9. Rewrite fd tests
 10. Reduce number of randomised tests
 11. TEST EVERYTHING AGAIN (CHECK FOR OVERFLOW IN EVERY FUNCTION)
 12. Pass norminette for ft_split and ft_itoa
 13. Test Makefile
 14. TEST STRLCAT AND STRLCPY
-15. Rewrite fd tests